chrahunt/jenkins-websub-trigger-plugin/README.md

 # WebSub Trigger Plugin

-[WebSub](https://www.w3.org/TR/websub/) is a standard mechanism for a publish-subscribe model in the open internet.
+[WebSub](https://www.w3.org/TR/websub/) (previously PubSubHubbub or PuSH) is a standard mechanism for a publish-subscribe model in the open internet.

-This plugin implements the Subscriber interface required to allow a Job to subscribe to a Topic, exposed as a URL that references a WebSub Hub.
-The plugin subscribes to the Hub, taking care of all negotiation.
-When a request comes in, it is verified and then triggers the applicable job.
+This plugin enables triggering jobs in real-time based on content published via WebSub.
+The plugin handles negotiating and maintaining WebSub subscriptions to Topic URLs configured in individual jobs.
+When a request comes in from a WebSub Hub, the appropriate job is located and triggered.

-The benefit of WebSub over WebHooks is two-fold:
+# WebSub vs WebHooks

-1. WebSub is standardized - as more services and hub providers come online they will all conform to the same standard interface, no need for proprietary plugins or custom API calls.
+1. WebSub is standardized - as more services and hub providers come online they will conform to the same standard interface, no need for provider-specific plugins or custom API calls.
 2. WebSub subscriptions are self-maintaining.
-A WebSub subscription is issued for a configurable lease period and then renewed prior to expiration (assuming Jenkins is still up).
-This model allows for ephemeral Jenkins without Hubs or Jenkins needing to worry about periodic cleanup tasks or "forgetting" about some configuration.
+A WebSub subscription is issued for a configurable lease period and must be renewed otherwise the Hub will drop it.
+This model allows for less maintenance by WebSub clients without requiring complicated cleanups on the service provider, which in turn promotes more dynamic infrastructure.

-# Code organization
+3. A WebSub subscriber can only manage subscriptions for endpoints it has control over.
+As a result less permission is typically required for registering via WebSub (read access vs admin access), since there's no danger of removing other WebHooks.